 Clean Shipping is a network that Lindex has been a part of since 2008 that works with an index on shipping companies’ environmental impact.
 You can read more about the network and our commitment here.

 Low use of air freight

-Transporting goods by air freight has great negative impact on the environment which is why we must only use it in exceptional cases.
-In 2017, 4% of Lindex goods was transported by air freight and our goal is to minimize the proportion of air freight even more.
+Transporting goods by air freight has major negative impact on the environment which is why we only use it in exceptional cases.
+In 2017, 4 per cent of Lindex goods was transported by air freight and our goal is to minimise the proportion of air freight even more.

 Road transport requirements

 We work with a requirement platform that is developed together with other companies in retail and grocery trades, in cooperation with the Swedish Transport Administration.
 It is a platform we use when we chose suppliers which includes requirements for:

 - Business management – the environment and traffic safety